 Percentage changes in testosterone from baseline to Day 28 (median with interquartile ranges) are shown in Figure 2 and the percentages of patients who attained the medical castration of testosterone ≤ 50 ng/dL are summarized in Table 3.

-Baseline by Treatment Group until Day 28 (Median with Interquartile Ranges)
+in Testosterone from Baseline by Treatment Group until Day 28 (Median with

 Table 3: Percentage of

 Patients Attaining Testosterone ≤ 50 ng/dL within the First 28 Days